

 So, why use this?

 • Another use case is when students are presenting to the class.
-You or the students can record the presentation, which then becomes an artefact to be referred to later for self, peer or teacher assessment.
+You or the students can record the presentation, which then becomes an artefact to be referred to later for self, peer, or teacher assessment.

-How do I do manual self recording?
+How do I do manual self-live stream/recording? keyboard_arrow_up

-What happens if the technology fails?
+What happens if the technology fails? keyboard_arrow_up

 Here’s our top five.

-How do I use the projector?
+How do I use the projector or LCD Display? keyboard_arrow_up

-How do I use the microphone?
+How do I use the microphone? keyboard_arrow_up

 Refer to the Quick Guide for full instructions and tips for using a lapel mic.

-Editing of lecture recordings
+Editing of lecture live stream/recordings keyboard_arrow_up

-Changes, permission and exceptions
+Changes, permission, and exceptions

-What happens if the lecture is cancelled, for example due to illness?
+What happens if the lecture is cancelled, for example due to illness? keyboard_arrow_up

 The session will then appear in the list as “Not scheduled to be recorded”

 What about student presentations during lectures?
-Should they be recorded?
+Should they be recorded? keyboard_arrow_up

-How do I manage recordings in FLO?
+How do I manage live stream/recordings in Canvas keyboard_arrow_up

 Need help?